 At this point in the timeline, prospective properties should be surveyed, and you should be nearing the final decision for the proposed location of the business.
 Finding the perfect compliant location can be a painstaking task and will require time to explore multiple properties and research municipal zoning requirements.

 Locations should be scouted for road and foot traffic that may draw new walk-in customers.
 Other considerations might be plans for future growth.
-Some spaces will immediately disqualify for certain license types.
+So when evaluating how to get a cannabis dispensary license in California, it is important to note that some spaces will immediately disqualify for certain license types.

 Our consultants have experience with all California cannabis license types and will be able to identify property best suited for future vertical integration.
 Ideally, you’ll want to work with a realtor with cannabis space experience.